Join the beta - get Pro free for 3 months after launchJoin the beta

 What happens to your photo

-Before upload, two privacy steps run inside your browser: (1) if your photo is in HEIC format (the default on recent iPhones) we convert it locally to JPEG for universal readability; (2) we strip all EXIF metadata, including GPS coordinates, camera model and exact capture time.
-The image is then resized to a maximum width of 2048 pixels and compressed.
-Only then does your browser upload the photo to our servers in the Netherlands over an encrypted TLS connection.
-The original HEIC/EXIF version never leaves your device.
+Before upload, two privacy steps run inside your browser: (1) the photo is converted locally to JPEG via a canvas for universal readability; (2) we strip all EXIF metadata, including GPS coordinates, camera model and exact capture time.
+The image is then resized for storage and compressed.
+Only then does your browser upload the photo to our servers within the EU over an encrypted TLS connection.
+The original version with EXIF never leaves your device.

 Storage routing